Myriad-Dreamin/typst.ts/README.md

 Note: see [Troubleshooting WASM Build](docs/troubleshooting-wasm-build.md) for (especially) **Arch Linux** users.

-Note: Since we use turborepo for `>=v0.4.0` development, if you are the earlier developer of typst.ts, please clean up all of your node_modules and dist folders before running the commands.
+Note: Since we use turborepo for `>=v0.4.0` development, if you are the earlier developer of `typst.ts`, please clean up all of your node_modules and dist folders before running the commands.

 ```shell
 # Optional: download the font assets if you haven't done so.